arkeodev/Django-Price-Manager/README.md

 ### Setup and Deployment

 - **Environment Setup**: Utilize the `.env` file to configure necessary environment variables such as database URLs, API keys, and other sensitive configurations.
-- **Docker Compose**: Simplifies the deployment of multi-container Docker applications, allowing each component of RoomPriceGenie to be launched with predefined settings.
+- **Docker Compose**: Simplifies the deployment of multi-container Docker applications, allowing each component to be launched with predefined settings.

 ### Static and Templates